cloudberrydb/cloudberrydb/gpMgmt/bin/README.gpexpand.md

 catalog change is blocked during initialization phase, thus DDL operations (on most tables) are disallowed.

-Once gpexpand starts to copy base files from master to new segments, gpexpand have to prevent concurrent catalog changes on master.
+Once gpexpand starts to copy base files from coordinator to new segments, gpexpand have to prevent concurrent catalog changes on coordinator.
 To do so, a new catalog lock is added.
-On master all changes to catalog tables acquire shared access on this lock, while gpexpand acquires access exclusive mode on the same lock.
+On coordinator all changes to catalog tables acquire shared access on this lock, while gpexpand acquires access exclusive mode on the same lock.
 If there are existing uncommitted catalog changes, gpexpand must wait for all of them to commit or rollback.
 Once gpexpand has held the lock, all other concurrent